Companies with Bad Customer Service Lose Customers & Sales. See How To Improve Customer Experiences with the Right Employees.

 From here, one of two things happen:

-- Employee A sees you and immediately smiles, approaching you and asking if you need any help today, his voice positive and enthusiastic.
+- Provide A Pleasant Customer Experience - Employee A sees you and immediately smiles, approaching you and asking if you need any help today, his voice positive and enthusiastic.
 He listens to your questions, answers them and asks questions to help you narrow down your selection, and then helps by offering you several options and features to consider.

-- Employee B stays stoic and doesn’t approach you, letting you approach him.
+- Provide An Bad Customer Experience - Employee B stays stoic and doesn’t approach you, letting you approach him.
 When you do he acts like you’ve interrupted something he’s done and is very short and dismissive.
 He doesn’t talk with you about options, and all your questions are answered with short responses and eye rolls.
 He uses passive aggressive body language and can’t seem to get rid of you fast enough.

-High Risks of Unpleasant Customer Experiences
+the Risks of bad Customer Experiences

 There’s no question that if we were to ask “who would you rather do business with” you would answer “Employee A, of course.”
 And there’s little doubt that if you did receive a customer service experience from Employee B you probably won’t be doing business at that store today - or maybe ever again.